fhhagenberg-sqe-esd-ws21/elevator-control-center-team-d/README.md

 3. Congratulations!
 Now you can play around and feel like a real elevator manager.

 ## How the project was managed
+To ensure quality, we establishes a few measures.
+First of all, we established automatic builds.
+A build only passes, if all the Unit Tests  and also the automatic analysis in Sonarcloud are successfull.

+The Masterbranch is also protected against merges.
+It is only possible to merge a branch to the master trough a pull request.
+Our process for pull requests was as follows: As soon as somebody finished a feature and the Unit Tests and SonarCloud analysis passed, he created a pull request.
+Then an other Team member made a Code review (usually together with the developer).
+If issues were found, they had to be fixed and otherwise the pull request was accepted.